Block Email Address or Domain via Anti-Spam Policies in Microsoft 365

 Remove an email address or domain from the Block senders list of Anti-spam policy with PowerShell

-You can customize the sender’s email address or domain that you wish to remove from the list, and then execute the command.
+Change the sender’s email address or domain that you want to remove from the list, and then execute the command.
 To confirm the blocked sender’s users or domains, you can utilize the Get-HostedContentFilterPolicy -Identity Default | fl Block* command.

-Example: Remove sender email address and a Domain from the Block List
+Example: Remove sender email address and a domain from the Block List

 Set-HostedContentFilterPolicy -Identity "Default" -BlockedSenderDomains @{Remove="test.com"} -BlockedSenders @{Remove="noreply@fakedom.com"}